oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 - Individual and group video calls.
 - Individual and group chat.

-Unified Collaboration Design Decisions for all agencies and implementation types.
+Unified Collaboration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---